 Most importantly, the pool deck is safer when pool coping is implemented since coping causes water splashes to flow into deck drains.
 If you have young families or use the pool area for parties, the non-skid surface that results will make the pool safer for diving into the pool and overall pool use.

 Additional safety features can be implemented with a clever pool coping solution.
 For example, pool coping with built-in handholds will help swimmers exit a pool safely or relax with a comfortable resting spot when needed.

 That is why it is so important that you keep a clean pool coping.
 A heavy grade sealant that can endure the elements and harsh chemicals that a pool coping sustains is essential.
 Texas

 As mentioned, pool coping can be made from a wide variety of materials, including the following:

 Any of these solutions can be implemented with various size and texture specifications, ensuring that you can create the perfect aesthetic for your pool area’s coping.

 Ideal Sealants for the Coping Material Used

-The best pool coping sealant for your pool will depend on the coping material that you used.
+The best pool coping sealant for a pool in Texas’ climate will depend on the coping material that you used.
 For example, a porous concrete coping material could do well with a standard acrylic sealant, whereas a porous natural stone coping would require saltwater resistant sealer for limestone and sandstone that are specifically designed for the vulnerability of this coping type.
 In effect, your sealant choice will be a direct reflection of the coping material chosen.

 An additional sealant choice to consider is whether you want to create a wet look for your pool coping.
 If so, you will want to choose a sealant with a high-gloss or medium-gloss sheen.
 Acrylic sealants usually come in a wide range of sheen levels, making them a great choice for concrete coping.